 The Photography and Videography

-Typically post ceremony, the new Mr and Mrs will venture out for photography and videography with their bridal party.
+Typically post ceremony, the new Mr and Mrs will venture out for photography and videography with their wedding party.
 If you are having your ceremony at the same site as your reception, this is generally the time when your canapé service and full beverage service will commence.
 If this isn’t the case, then you should allow travel time to each location.
 Be generous with this – if your wedding day is a Saturday, weekend traffic can be just as hectic as peak hour.

 Once at your location, you should allow at least 45 minutes per location.
 Just remember, during this time, you will likely be sipping champagne as well as chatting with your bridal party about the day so far.
 45 minutes flies by.
 Don’t forget to add in travel time back to your reception.